mkavulich/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

 Suite Definition File
 ==============================

 The :term:`SDF` is a file in XML format used to specify the name of the suite, the physics schemes to run, groups of physics that run together, the order in which to run the physics, and whether subcycling will be used to run any of the parameterizations with shorter timesteps.
-The :term:`SDF` files are part of the host model code.
+The SDF files are part of the host model code.

-In addition to the primary parameterization categories (such as radiation, boundary layer, deep convection, resolved moist physics, etc.), the :term:`SDF` can have an arbitrary number of interstitial schemes in between the parameterizations to preprocess or postprocess data.
-In many models, this interstitial code is not obvious to the model user but, with the :term:`SDF`, both the primary parameterizations and the interstitial schemes are listed explicitly.
+In addition to the primary parameterization categories (such as radiation, boundary layer, deep convection, resolved moist physics, etc.), the SDF can have an arbitrary number of interstitial schemes in between the parameterizations to preprocess or postprocess data.
+In many models, this interstitial code is not obvious to the model user but, with the SDF, both the primary parameterizations and the interstitial schemes are listed explicitly.

-The format of the :term:`SDF` is specified by a schema and all host models that use CCPP include file ``suite.xsd`` to describe the schema.
+The format of the SDF is specified by a schema and all host models that use CCPP include file ``suite.xsd`` to describe the schema.

-The name of the suite is listed at the top of the :term:`SDF`, right after the XML declaration, and must be consistent with the name of the :term:`SDF`: file ``suite_ABC.xml`` contains ``suite name=’ABC’``, as in the example below.
+The name of the suite is listed at the top of the SDF, right after the XML declaration, and must be consistent with the name of the SDF: file ``suite_ABC.xml`` contains ``suite name=’ABC’``, as in the example below.
 The suite name is followed by the version of the XML schema used.

 --------------
 Groups
 --------------

-The concept of grouping physics in the :term:`SDF` (reflected in the ``<group name="XYZ">`` elements) enables “groups” of parameterizations to be called with other computation (such as related to the dycore, I/O, etc.) in between.
+The concept of grouping physics in the SDF (reflected in the ``<group name="XYZ">`` elements) enables “groups” of parameterizations to be called with other computation (such as related to the dycore, I/O, etc.) in between.
 One can edit the groups to suit the needs of the host application.
 For example, if a subset of physics schemes needs to be more tightly connected with the dynamics and called more frequently, one could create a group consisting of that subset and place a ``ccpp_physics_run`` call in the appropriate place in the host application.
 The remainder of the parameterization groups could be called using ``ccpp_physics_run`` calls in a different part of the host application code.

+..  _Subcycling:

 -----------------
 Subcycling
 -----------------
 The :term:`SDF` allows subcycling of schemes, or calling a subset of schemes at a smaller time step than others.
-The ``<subcycle loop = n>`` element in the :term:`SDF` controls this function.
+The ``<subcycle loop = n>`` element in the SDF controls this function.
 All schemes within such an element are called  ``n`` times during one ``ccpp_physics_run`` call.
-An example of this is found in the ``suite_FV3_GFS_v16.xml`` :term:`SDF`, where the surface schemes are executed twice for each timestep (implementing a predictor/corrector paradigm):
+An example of this is found in the ``suite_FV3_GFS_v16.xml`` SDF, where the surface schemes are executed twice for each timestep (implementing a predictor/corrector paradigm):

 .. code-block:: xml